-Part A- Welsh Government's Retail, Leisure and Hospitality Rate Relief Scheme 2022-23

-Welsh Government has made available funding for billing authorities to deliver in 2022-23, an all Wales Retail, Leisure and Hospitality Rate Relief Scheme.

-The Scheme is fully funded by Welsh Government and will enable those businesses that are in the retail, leisure or hospitality sector to benefit from reduced business rates in 2022-23.

-The scheme covers all businesses that occupy business premises operating in the retail, leisure or hospitality sector.

-The means of making the awards of Retail, Leisure and Hospitality Rate Relief is the Council's discretionary powers under section 47 of the Local Government Finance Act 1988.

-The Council is required to make a formal determination (Section 47(1)(a)) and decision (Section 47(3)) to adopt the scheme so that this discretionary power may be exercised by the Head of Finance under delegated powers.
-The formal determination for this Part A scheme, the Welsh Governments national scheme, is shown below.

-The Council will be reimbursed for the rates income foregone as a result of the Scheme by way of a direct grant.

-The relief differs to the retail, leisure and hospitality schemes that have operated in previous years in that businesses will be required to apply for the rate relief and the award will be 50% of the rates payable.

-The scheme also sets a limit of £110,000 as the total amount of relief that any ratepayer can claim across Wales, this will mean that some ratepayers with multiple properties across Wales will not be able to claim the rate relief in every area, local councils will have to carry out additional checks to ensure that the limit is not exceeded.

-If the scheme is adopted, it is estimated that up to 1,200 businesses could benefit from reduced rates in 2022-23 in Newport, although the scheme limit of £110,000 may see less than this number actually qualifying.
-Once an application has been made and determined the rate relief will be applied directly to the rate bill and future instalments reduced accordingly.

-As the scheme is fully funded by Welsh Government there are no risks to the Council in adopting the scheme, there would however be risks to businesses that operate in the sectors covered by the scheme if the scheme was not adopted.
-The resolution for the adoption of this WG National scheme is shown below.

-Resolution - WG Retail, Leisure and Hospitality Rate Relief Scheme

-- (a) The Council determines that, unless hereditaments are excepted under (b) below, Section 47(1)(a) (discretionary relief) of the Local Government Finance Act 1988 will apply as regards the hereditaments described in 'The Scheme' in accordance with the rules described in relation to those hereditaments. - It is reasonable for the Council to make this decision having regard to the interests of persons liable to pay council tax set by the Council. - (b) Relief is not available under this resolution in respect of any hereditament which is occupied by -

-- the Welsh Ministers, a Minister of the Crown or government department, - any public authority (including any local authority), - the holder of any public office, or - the Crown - (c) The Council decides, under Section 47(3) of the Local Government Finance Act 1988, that during the billing year 2022-23 'The Scheme' shall apply to the hereditaments described, and that the Head of Finance use his delegated powers to apply the relief.

-'The Scheme'
+1.0 Background

+- 1.1 Welsh Government has made available funding for billing authorities to deliver in 2024-25, an all-Wales Retail, Leisure and Hospitality Rate Relief Scheme. - 1.2 The Scheme is fully funded by Welsh Government and will enable those businesses that are in the retail, leisure or hospitality sector to benefit from reduced business rates in 2024-25.
+The scheme covers all businesses that occupy business premises operating in the retail, leisure or hospitality sector. - 1.3 The means of making the awards of Retail, Leisure and Hospitality Rate Relief is the Council's discretionary powers under section 47 of the Local Government Finance Act 1988. - The Council is required to make a formal determination (Section 47(1)(a)) and decision (Section 47(3)) to adopt the scheme so that this discretionary power may be exercised by the Head of Finance under delegated powers.
+The formal determination is shown below. - 1.3 The Council will be reimbursed for the rates income foregone as a result of the Scheme by way of a direct grant. - 1.4 The relief scheme is similar in nature to the one operated in 2023-24 in that the qualifying criteria are unchanged and businesses are required to apply for the rate relief, however the maximum award will be 40% of the rates payable which is lower than provided in previous Welsh Government schemes. - 1.5 The scheme also sets a limit of £110,000 as the total amount of relief that any ratepayer can claim across Wales, this will mean that some ratepayers with multiple properties across Wales will not be able to claim the rate relief in every area, local councils will have to carry out additional checks to ensure that the limit is not exceeded. - 1.6 If the scheme is adopted, it is estimated that up to 1,200 businesses could benefit from reduced rates in 2024-25, although the scheme limit of £110,000 may see less than this number actually qualifying.
+Once an application has been made and determined the rate relief will be applied directly to the rate bill and future instalments reduced accordingly. - 1.7 As the scheme is fully funded by Welsh Government there are no risks to the Council in adopting the scheme, there would however be risks to businesses that operate in the sectors covered by the scheme if the scheme was not adopted.

+2.0 The Scheme to be Adopted